 The 10 Best Part-Time Jobs for Seniors

 Whether you have to work, want to supplement your income, or just hope to stay active in retirement, part-time work is common among senior citizens.
-Some part-time work is better for older workers than others.
-Let’s face it: no matter how fit you are, you’d probably prefer to leave the physically challenging stuff to younger workers who aren’t as worried about throwing out their backs, etc.

 The good news is that there are part-time jobs to suit every preference, professional background, and skill set.
 Whether you want to work in the great outdoors or from the comfort of your home office, one of these gigs could be a good fit for you.